Convergence and error estimates for the Lagrangian based Conservative Spectral method for Boltzmann Equations: Spectral conservation method

-with initial condition $g_0=\Pi^{N} f_0$, and expect that it should be a good approximation to $\Pi^{N} f$.
-In other words we define the numerical solution to be $g_{N}:=g$ and expect to show that this discrete solution will be a good approximation to the solution of the Boltzmann problem in the cut-off domain, that is $g\approx f$ in $\Omega_L$, provided the number of modes $N$ used is sufficiently large. \\ In the following section we intent to prove this formalism under reasonable assumptions.
+The solution of this problem applied to our semi discrete framework will be addressed in the next subsection~\ref{subsec:consDIT}.
+It can be solved by an algorithm, describe below in (\ref{sdcm1} - \ref{min-problem}), that delivers a unique explicit algorithm discrete vector form associated to any discretization of $f$ on $N^d$ Fourier modes, where the constrain in \eqref{elasticLagrangeProblem0} is given by the linear equation $\textbf{C}^e Q_c \ = \ \textbf{a}^e$, where the vector $ \textbf{a}^e =0 \in N^{d+2}$ for the elastic problem or $ \textbf{a}^e =0 \in N^{d+1}$ for the inelastic one.
+The matrix $\textbf{C}^e$ is explicitly pre-computed depending on the quadrature rule used to compute the integrals associated to the collision invariants.

+In the following sections we intent to prove this formalism under reasonable assumptions.
 In fact, we study a modification of this problem, namely, the convergence towards $f$ of the solution $g$ of the problem